moamenzz/3D-Portfolio/README.md

 The addition I've made include but are not restricted to:

--Hero Sections effects using Aceternity UI
+- Hero Sections effects using Aceternity UI
--Work Section that features all of my Projects
+- Work Section that features all of my Projects
--Sentry Implementations and Integration for Bug Reporting and Error notifications -Contact Me Section 3D model and UI changes -Typescript instead of Javascript
+- Sentry Implementations and Integration for Bug Reporting and Error notifications
+- Contact Me Section 3D model and UI changes -Typescript instead of Javascript